microsoft/playwright/docs/src/library-python.md

 ### `time.sleep()` leads to outdated state

-You should use `page.wait_for_timeout(5000)` instead of `time.sleep(5)` and it is better to not wait for a timeout at all, but sometimes it is useful for debugging.
-In these cases, use our wait method instead of the `time` module.
+Most likely you don't need to wait manually, since Playwright has [auto-waiting](./actionability.md).
+If you still rely on it, you should use `page.wait_for_timeout(5000)` instead of `time.sleep(5)` and it is better to not wait for a timeout at all, but sometimes it is useful for debugging.
+In these cases, use our wait (`wait_for_timeout`) method instead of the `time` module.
 This is because we internally rely on asynchronous operations and when using `time.sleep(5)` they can't get processed correctly.

 ### incompatible with `SelectorEventLoop` of `asyncio` on Windows